 Notes

 *Soak the cashews in boiling hot water for at least 1 hour in advance of blending.
-Once soaked the cashews will measure 2 ⅔ cups (or more if you soak longer).
+Once soaked, the cashews will measure 2 ⅔ cups (or more if you soak longer).
 After soaking is complete, drain, rinse and dry and add to blender.
-Learn more about How (and Why!) to Soak Cashews in this post.
+Learn more about how (and why) to soak cashews.

-To make homemade pumpkin puree place a 2.5-3 pound pie pumpkin on a parchment paper lined rimmed baking sheet.
+To make homemade pumpkin purée in the oven rather than the pressure cooker method linked above, place a 2.5-3 pound pie pumpkin on a parchment paper-lined rimmed baking sheet.
 Pierce a couple holes in it with a knife and bake at 400 degrees for 50-60 minutes (cook time will depend on the size of your pumpkin - you will know it is finished cooking when the skin starts to brown).
 Once the pumpkin is cool, slice in half and remove the seeds and "guts" of the pumpkin.
 The outer skin should peel right off.
 If not, use a spoon to scoop the flesh of the pumpkin away from the skin.
-Place all the pumpkin flesh in a blender and puree using a tamper/plunger on low speed until smooth and creamy.
-This should make 2 cups of pumpkin puree.
-Store leftovers in an airtight container in the refrigerator for up to one week.
-You can also use my Instant Pot method to cook the pumpkin whole.
+Place all the pumpkin flesh in a blender and purée using a tamper/plunger on low speed until smooth and creamy.
+This should make about 3 cups of pumpkin purée.

 - Prep Time: 20